nikospara/jee-thorntail-realworld-example-app/README.md

 - Activate the appropriate DB profile (e.g. `h2`) in your IDE, so that the IDE includes the driver in the classpath
 	- In IntelliJ IDEA open the Maven drawer, expand "Profiles" and make sure the appropriate is selected
 	- In Eclipse right-click on the WAR project, Maven, "Select Maven Profiles..." and select the appropriate one; make sure the one selected is from the WAR project

+## Code quality

+This project integrates with SonarQube.
+First run a build with coverage by activating the `jacoco` profile:

+	mvn clean package -Pjacoco,<selected database type>[,<other necessary profiles>]

+The run `sonar:sonar`:

+	mvn sonar:sonar

+This assumes you have SonarQube running on `localhost:9000`.